 Rowling originally planned for Harry to visit all four common rooms, but she was unable to work in a good reason for Harry to visit the Hufflepuff common room (Pm).

-This last detail is reminiscent of hobbit architecture as described in J.R.R.
-Tolkien's book The Hobbit - MLW.
+The details are reminiscent of hobbit architecture as described in J.R.R.
+Tolkien's book The Hobbit - MLW